NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 ### Debug Tip:
 - I chose to inject a NOP into the ID/EX stage during a stall so that it is easy to visualize the stall in the waveform — the NOP acts as a clear marker.
 - This makes it obvious when the pipeline is holding due to a hazard, and prevents any misleading partial or invalid instruction from appearing downstream.
-- Setting the reg values to zero in the Forwarding MUX also helps ensure that EX_STAGE outputs remain stable and easy to interpret during stalls.
+- Setting the reg values to zero in the Forwarding MUX also helps ensure that EX_STAGE outputs 0 during stalls.

 ![Pipeline with forwading and stalling](images/EXPECTED_Pipeline.png)